PseudoDevs/IamGhost/amd5.md

-Last updated: 2024-04-05 20:08:07
+Last updated: 2024-04-05 20:08:40
-Random Quote: I think my soul just threw up a little bit. - Lily Aldrin
+Random Quote: You want to be a bounty hunter?
+Make the best deal for yourself and survive! - Fennec Shand